jainrishi2001/jainrishi2001/README.md

 - YC Startup (CloudEagle) experience – contributed to building product features in a fast-paced, growth-oriented environment.
 - I was also a OnePlus Community Student Intern 2022-23 and a Postman Student Leader.

-- :seedling: Exploring the latest field of Blockchain and HCI.
+- :seedling: Exploring the fields of Deep Learning and HCI.

 - :zap: In my free time, I love to read books and watch anime(Sub not Dub).